furkrn/PlymouthVista/README.md

 # Installation

-You need `plymouth` and `plymouth-scripts` packages.
+You need `plymouth`, `plymouth-scripts` and `plymouth-plugin-script` packages.
-If you want to use Windows 7 variant of this theme, please make sure to install `ImageMagick` for generating blur effect on the shutdown screen.
+If you want to use the Windows 7 variant of this theme, please make sure to install `ImageMagick` for generating blur effect on the shutdown screen.

 You need `Segoe UI` and `Lucida Console` from a Windows installation.
 These fonts must be installed as system-wide fonts.

-If you want to modify some of the text (eg. Show "Starting Linux" instead of "Starting Windows" on Windows 7 boot screen or make your own [Windows 9 boot screen](https://crustywindo.ws/w/images/2/2a/Dilshad9-Boot.png)).
-Make sure to check `./src/plymouth_config.sp` before running `compile.sh` for ease of finding the configuration section.
+If you want to modify some of the text (e.g. Show "Starting Linux" instead of "Starting Windows" on the Windows 7 boot screen or make your own [Windows 9 boot screen](https://crustywindo.ws/w/images/2/2a/Dilshad9-Boot.png)) make sure to check `./src/plymouth_config.sp` before running `compile.sh` for ease of finding the configuration section.

 > [!WARNING]
 > This theme is only tested on Fedora Linux and Arch Linux.